Big-Life-Lab/PHES-ODM/metadata.md

 ## Sample (Sample.csv) <span id="Sample"><span>

-The sample is an amount of water taken from a site which is then analysed by a Lab
+The sample is an amount of water taken from a site which is then analysed by a lab.

 - **sampleID**: Unique identification for sample.
 Suggest siteID-date-sample, or siteID-.
 (Primary Key)
 - **siteID**: links with the site table. (foreign key)